How This Works

 First off, here is a brief overview of how an online tutoring session with me is suppose to work:

-- Before the session starts you complete any prep that you feel is necessary
+Before the session starts you complete any prep that you feel is necessary.
+This might include making a list of questions you would like to cover with me.

 In reality however, there are a bunch of things that can come up that may prevent your session from going as smoothly as the above summary would suggest.
 I will address them in order from pre-session to post-session: